[Last updated June 6, 2024]

 Reasons to file federal income tax returns

-Although filing federal income tax returns can be a painful process, there are several reasons seniors who have to file taxes should submit a return promptly:
+Although filing federal income tax returns can be a painful process, there are several reasons to file a return promptly:

-• •If you do not pay your federal taxes on time, you may have a lien placed on your property, which will make accessing increased credit and loans more difficult in the future.
+- If you do not pay your federal taxes on time, you may have a lien placed on your property, which will make it more difficult to access increased credit and loans in the future.

 Can seniors be claimed as dependents?